dboxall123/chip8/README.md

 NOTE: This is my first emulator, and also my first project using SDL, so the code probably isn't quite as good as it could be.
 That said, this is a work in progress, and I still have a number of things that i want to do.

 TODO: Implement correct timing (emulation cycle at ~540hz, but sound/delay supposed to be ~60hz?!?!?

       Update to use super-chip 48 instructions

       Make my own beep noise instead of printing \a.

       Implement "wait_for_input()" function for opcode 0xFx0A.

+      Sprites are supposed to "wrap" around when they go out of bounds of the screen, need to work this out.

 FIXED: Score now updating correctly (it wasn't working becuase i accidentally left out a break statement!
 How embarrassing...)
        Added option to turn off beeping noise (it gets annoying listening to it over and over again when testing!)